Dark and luminous mass components of Omega Centauri with stellar kinematics: Discussion Conclusions

 For a GC with the properties of~\wcen~, the final number of white dwarf remnants is $2 \times 10^5$, of neutron star remnants is $2 \times 10^3$, and of black holes is $2 \times 10^2$.
 Scaling to the mean masses of these remnants, we estimate a total mass in stellar remnants possibly as large as $M_{\text{stellar remnants}} \sim 5 \times 10^5 M_\odot$.
-This mass would be consistent with some of our implied mass range, though is not able to accommodate the large mass regime $\lesssim 10^6$ M$_\odot$.
+This mass is consistent with some of our implied mass range, though is not able to accommodate the large mass regime $\lesssim 10^6$ M$_\odot$.
+Moreover, this estimate may be consistent with that of stellar remnants in the form of stellar mass black holes~\citep{2019MNRAS.488.5340B}.
 This highlights the need for even further improved kinematic data in determining the nature of the dark mass component in~\wcen.
+If the extended dark mass that our study has found is what is left of \wcen's dark matter halo, then \wcen~most closely resembles an ultra-compact dwarf galaxy, such as the dwarf galaxy M32.
+This is more clearly shown in~\citet{Brown:2019whs}.
+The resemblance to M32, thought to be the tidally stripped core of a more massive galaxy~\citep{Dsouza2018}, further supports the hypothesis that \wcen~is the remnant core of a dwarf galaxy.